Duma (2011 film)

-Duma ("Dolls" in Arabic) is a 2011 groundbreaking Israeli documentary about sexual violence against Arab women in Palestinian and Arabian society.
+Duma ("Dolls" in Arabic) is a 2011 Israeli documentary about sexual violence against Arab women in Palestinian and Arabian society.
 The film was written and directed by Abeer Zeibak Haddad and produced by her husband Suheil Haddad.
 It was the first film by a female Arabic speaker to confront the taboo of sexual violence against Arab women, who are frequently forced into silence to preserve their family’s honor.
 The film chronicles the stories of five women who experienced sexual abuse as young girls, some of them being victimized by their own family members.
 The documentary was supported by the Israeli Authority for TV and Film, the New Foundation for Cinema and TV and the Green House project.

 Synopsis

 Zeibak Haddad, creates a puppet theater show that deals with child sexual abuse, after no one comes to the show because of the difficulty that the subject imposes, she decides to take her camera and journey from the north to the south of the country and document Arab women who have experienced sexual violence and hear their stories.
 Five protagonists dare to reveal the sexual abuse they endured in their close circle of family and friends.
 They all look for a way to express and to break the cycle of silence which has been imposed on them by family and society; their goal is to be heard, whether in privacy or out in the open.
 Their ambition is to turn the tables and lead abused women away from the circle of silence, shame and asphyxia, and towards self acceptance and the realization that they are allowed to continue to live.

 The camera encourages the women to gently sift through dark pits with the goal of revealing the pain, giving voice to it and finally freeing them of the need to shoulder the terrible secret alone, providing them with some relief from the humiliation and loneliness they have been living with for years.